tc39/proposal-pattern-matching/README.md

 Named capture groups motivate the [user-extensible protocol](#user-extensibility).
 It would be intuitive for named capture groups to introduce bindings to the right-hand side.
 And surely, if regexes can do this, then userland objects should be able to do this as well.

-Note the use of the `as` keyword to pattern-match the result of this matching protocol (read on for a few more code samples for further detail on this protocol).
+Note the use of the `as` keyword (appearing here _after_ the `when` parentheses) to pattern-match the result of this matching protocol (read on for a few more code samples for further detail on this protocol).

 Additionally, it would be nice for regex literals to be able to introduce bindings *without* a keyword.
 This would be a magic special case, but we find it acceptable since it’s still possible to statically analyze the source of all bindings.